lmc2179/lmc2179.github.io/drafts/bayes_norm.md

 It's often helpful to think about analysis techniques in terms of an example.

-You're the CBO (Chief Bayes Officer) of awesome.ly, purveyor of deep learning blockchain targeted advertising
+You're the CBO (Chief Bayes Officer) of paweso.me , purveyor of deep learning blockchain AI targeted advertising for cats

 Example of data - power law maybe or exponential with whales